spod/fekv/README.md

 # fekv

-Toy Key Value datastore with a REST API with raft based consensus written in Rust.
+Toy key value datastore with a REST API with raft based consensus written in Rust.

 ## Usage